 A more precise look at your metabolism

-If you want to know whether your body is still sensitive to insulin or is already showing signs of a metabolic disorder , the so-called HOMA index (Homeostasis Model Assessment) is one of the most informative diagnostic tools.
+If you want to know whether your body is still sensitive to insulin or already showing signs of a metabolic disorder, the HOMA index (Homeostasis Model Assessment) is one of the most informative diagnostic tools.

-Unlike a simple fasting blood glucose level, the HOMA index also takes your fasting insulin into account – thus providing a more accurate assessment of your insulin sensitivity .
-For men suffering from chronic fatigue, weight gain, abdominal fat, or loss of libido, this value can be crucial for detecting and treating early signs of insulin resistance .
+Unlike a simple fasting blood sugar level, the HOMA index also includes your fasting insulin – thus providing a more accurate assessment of your insulin sensitivity.
+For men suffering from chronic fatigue, weight gain, abdominal fat, or loss of libido, this value can be crucial for early detection and treatment of insulin resistance.

 What exactly does the HOMA index measure?